carmencchow/bellabeat_casestudy/README.md

 <i><b>Key takeaways:</b></i>

 *  <b>8,319</b> - the average number of steps taken per day.
 This number falls below the recommended 10,000 steps.
-Moreover, the 1st Qu. results show that 25% of participants averaged less than 4,923 steps a day.
+Alos, 25% of participants averaged less than 4,923 steps a day.

 *  <b>5.98</b> - the average number of kilometers walked per day.